NGWPC/nwm-rte/README.md

 ### Run many realizations in series and report results, continuing through the list if one experiences an error.
 time ./run_tests.sh
 ```

+## Regionalization Workflows

+Regionalization workflows are ran via [run_region.sh](run_region.sh) and associated Python script(s) that are called.
+For more information, see the documentation of the `nwm-region-mgr` repository.